qwerty12345671/drosera-simple-trap/workshops/workshop-3/README.md

 In this workshop we will:

-- Update our `drosera.toml` file to use the new `respondWithDiscordName` function and new response contract address.
+- Update our `drosera.toml` file to use the new `respondWithDiscordName(string)` function signature and new response contract address.
 - Update our `Trap.sol` file to respond with our discord name.

 ## Commands